 How to Care for Your Hair while Wearing Protective Hairstyles

 Protective hairstyles can keep your hair safe from everyday wear and tear, but it's important to remember that they don't exempt you from taking care of your hair.
 Maintaining healthy hair tucked away in braids or under a wig is even more crucial.
+It will be easier to care for natural hair if you wear a glueless human hair wig, since you can take it off every night.
 Here are some tips on how to care for your hair while wearing protective hairstyles.

 1. Washing and Conditioning Routines